 The Franklin County Family Resource mission statement is as follows: To promote safe and healthy living environments for Franklin County families in crisis who are victims of domestic violence.

-Provide Encouragement - "The Family Resource Center Hotline is anonymous & confidential.
-You could call them for help; I could sit with you when you do."
+› Provide Encouragement - "The Family Resource Center Hotline is anonymous and confidential.
+You could call them for help; I could sit with you when you do.

 Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 The frequency and severity of domestic violence varies dramatically.
 Domestic violence cuts across all boundaries: economic (class), social, ethnic, cultural, religious and professional.